There are no Cubic Graphs on 26 Vertices with Crossing Number 10 or 11: Introduction

 \section{Introduction}

 In this manuscript we restrict our consideration to simple, undirected, connected graphs.
 Consider such a graph $G = \left<V, E\right>$ where $V$ is the set of vertices, and $E : V \rightarrow V$ is the set of edges.
-A {\em graph drawing} is a mapping of the vertices and edges to a plane.
+A {\em graph drawing} is a mapping of the vertices and edges to the plane.
 A graph is said to be {\em planar} if it is possible to produce a graph drawing for that graph such that edges only intersect at vertices.
 Henceforth, we will take {\em crossings} to describe only those edge intersections that occur away from vertices, and only permit two edges to cross in one place (so if three edges cross simultaneously, it is viewed as three individual crossings).
-Unquestionably the seminal result in planarity is Kuratowski's theorem, which states that a graph is planar if and only if it contains no subdivisions of $K_5$ or $K_{3,3}$ \cite{kuratowski}.
+Unquestionably, the seminal result in planarity is Kuratowski's theorem, which states that a graph is planar if and only if it contains no subdivisions of $K_5$ or $K_{3,3}$ \cite{kuratowski}.

-If a graph is non-planar, then one may ask how close to being planar it is.
+If a graph is non-planar, then one may ask how close it is to being planar.
 One such measure is the {\em crossing number}.
 For any given drawing of a non-planar graph, there will be a positive number of crossings.
 Then the crossing number is the minimum number of crossings over all valid drawings of that graph.
 The crossing number of graph $G$ is denoted $cr(G)$.
 For example, the Petersen graph \cite{petersen} is shown in Figure \ref{fig-petersen} in two orientations.
-The first, standard, drawing has five crossing.
-However, the second drawing has only two, which is known to be the minimum possible.
+The first, standard, drawing has five crossings.
+However, the second drawing has only two, which is known to be the minimum possible for that graph.

-The problem of finding the crossing number given a graph is called the {\em Crossing Number Problem}, and is an NP-hard problem \cite{nphard}, and even determining if the crossing number is less than a given value $k$ is NP-complete.
-However, the problem is fixed-parameter tractable \cite{kenichi}.
+The problem of finding the crossing number of a given graph is called the {\em crossing number problem}.
+It is NP-hard in general \cite{nphard}, but the problem is known to be fixed-parameter tractable \cite{kenichi}.
+For more information on this topic, we refer the interested reader to the excellent recent book by Schaefer \cite{schaeferbook} which details many aspects of the crossing number problem.
+There are also a number of useful surveys on this topic \cite{surveypaper,huangwang,schaefersurvey,vrto,winterbach}.